Housing Prices Reveals Fatal Flaw Hidden in Fed’s Monetary Policy

 Diversification is a strategic way to protect your hard-earned savings.
 Diversifying with an asset such as physical gold and silver are popular diversification options because they are reliable stores of value and do well during uncertain times.

-The Fed doesn’t have your back, so consider having your own.federal reserve, inflation
+The Fed doesn’t have your back, so consider having your own.Featured, federal reserve, inflation